 Sloan then swung at Stewart, who took the blow and returned one.
 Other fights erupted momentarily between groups of women in the room.
 Longshaw looked up from her brother's casket, pulled the gun out and approached Stewart and Sloan in a crouched position, shouting, "Back off!
 Back off!"

 Neither man stopped fighting until Longshaw pulled the trigger, witnesses said.

 Defense attorney Jerry Mooney argued extreme emotional distress caused Longshaw to pack the pistol and brandish it.
 Two psychologists agreed at trial the woman suffers from post-traumatic stress syndrome and chronic depression.

 Longshaw's condition originated from several incidents, testified psychologist Steven Allen.
 At the age of 14, shortly after her father died, Longshaw was raped, he said.
 A few months later, she witnessed a murder.
 More recently, the woman was injured in an attack by gang members after she broke up a fight at a playground.
 And finally, she was devastated by finding the body of her dead brother, who had overdosed on medication.

 All of those events, and her worry that Stewart had a gun, contributed to her actions at the funeral home, Mooney argued.

 Prosecutor Michael J. Christensen responded that being depressed and anxious doesn't give someone the right to kill another person.

 "Vietnam veterans, firefighters at the (Oklahoma City bombing) and police officers are all people who have seen much, much more trauma than Charlotte Longshaw has ever seen, and they don't go out and kill someone," he said.

 Longshaw sobbed and whispered, "I love you" to her crying children as she was led from court.
-She will be held in the mental health wing of the Salt Lake County Jail until sentencing July 8 before 3rd District Judge Glenn K. Iwasaki.
+She will be sentenced July 8.